mshojaei77/Widgetopia/README.md

 Make your browser's new tab page useful and beautiful with customizable widgets!
 ![image](https://github.com/user-attachments/assets/b64d08cb-f6cb-4713-a6d1-5686e7175e05)

+## Features

+Widgetopia includes the following widgets:

+- **🌤️ Weather Widget** - Current weather conditions for your location
+- **📅 Calendar Widget** - View your schedule and upcoming events
+- **✅ Todo List** - Keep track of your tasks and goals
+- **🔗 Quick Links** - Easy access to your favorite websites
+- **🎵 Music Player** - Control your music playback
+- **📰 RSS Feed Reader** - Stay updated with your favorite news sources
+- **💻 GitHub Contributions** - Track your coding activity
+- **⏱️ Working Timer** - Pomodoro timer for productivity
+- **📚 Browser History** - View your most visited pages with detailed statistics
+- **🕐 Clock Widget** - Display current time (optional)

+All widgets are fully customizable and can be arranged, resized, and toggled on/off according to your preferences.

 ## How to Install (Easy Method)

 1.  **Download the latest version:**